sunnytan53/CSC317-TermProject/README.md

 # Build/Run Instructions

-The sql file is at config folder, and one with structure only, another one is with both data and structure.
+The sql file is in config folder, and one with structure only, another one is with both data and structure.
+Also, user and password provided in database.js in config folder may need to be altered.

 ## Build Instructions
 1. cd csc317-termproject-CiYuan53/application